gitops-working-group/gitops-working-group/PRINCIPLES.md

 We call systems that store Desired State in this way <em>State Stores</em>.
 </div>

-#### What forms a 'version'?
+#### What forms a version?

-- system as a whole.
+A version is the Desired State for a system as a whole.
+It is the canonical form of what we desire the system to be at a point in time.

+It is insufficient to version part of the Desired State or to version these parts in separate State Stores.
+Real software systems often have overarching behaviour that is the result of coupling between components.
+If the Desired State of these components were to change independently, it would be difficult to map a change in observed behaviour of our system to a single change in Desired State.
+Being able to make this 1:1 mapping is operationally benefitial, as we can then map behavioural issues of our system directly to the changes that occured.
+The utility of having the entire system defined in a single canonical location grows in proportion to the complexity and internal coupling of the system.
+A web of references to configuration data located in different locations is undesirable, as it makes understanding the desired state particularly difficult.

+Versions should be uniquely named.
+This need not be a semantically meanigful name.
+It is sufficient that each new version is attributed a name that identifies it uniquely.
+Once a new version has been created, it should be immutable.
+By this we mena that it should be impossible to modify the relationship between a version's unique name and its value of the Desired State.

+All versions, except to very first,  should also have reference a predecessor or parent, which is another uniquely named version.
+This enables us to retain a history of the changes.

+#### Why is it necessary to have versions be immutable and retained indefinitely?

+- only verb is to create a new version.
-- Only uniquely named new versions of the system configuration can be created and all configuration info is retained (forward only)
+This - Only uniquely named new versions of the system configuration can be created and all configuration info is retained (forward only)
-- - Desired configuration should be immutably versioned

-#### Why is it necessary to have versions retained indefinitely?

 - rollback
 - Audit
 The only exception being in the case of sensitive information leaks due to error.